billie58/File_Organizer_Project/README.md

 # File_Organizer
 **Organize Files the Stress-Free Way**

 File_Organizer works like a digital assistant for your files.
 It can combine automatic organization with human-friendly controls.
 It also can track every action, letting you experiment freely knowing you can always rewind mistakes.
-Regular updates keep the tool focus on real-world needs rather than unnecessary complexity.

 ### 📂 Smart Auto-Sorting and tools

 - Automatically moves files to folders by type (documents, images, etc.).